dpoet/GettingCleaningDataCP/README.md

 ### Constants
 + `projectConstants.R`:  this script contains all the constants used by the scripts in this Course Project.
 For example, that's were we configure the directory where the input data is stored and the names of the test and training sets.
-If any of these needs to be changed, we can do it without modifying the functions that solve the problem.
+If any of these needs to be changed (for any reason), we can do it without modifying the functions that solve the problem.

 ***